Arbitrage Fund: Does It Make Sense To Invest In?

 Net gain: Rs.
 20 (30-10)

 In the above cases, it is seen that in both the market conditions Fund A has gained out of stock price fluctuations.
-This happens because Fund A has entered into two reciprocal transactions of exactly same quantity.
+This happens because Fund A has entered into two reciprocal transactions of exactly the same quantity.
 In an arbitrage fund, each transaction exposure is covered up by another transaction which exactly of the opposite nature.
 So, there can be hardly any loss.
 In fact, losses are mitigated through arbitrage trading activities.

 Also Read: How To Choose A Mutual Fund For Investment

-At the same time, you need to know about future derivatives and their nature of operation.
+At the same time, you need to know about future derivatives and their nature of the operation.
 A future contract is a contract between the parties where both the parties agree to buy and sell a particular asset of a specific quantity at a predetermined price, at a specified date in future.
-As futures contracts are standardised in terms of expiry dates and contract sizes, they can be freely traded on exchanges.
+As futures contracts are standardized in terms of expiry dates and contract sizes, they can be freely traded on exchanges.
 They normally expire in the last week of the month.
 So naturally, the roll-over of arbitrage position happens on the expiry i.e. in the last week of the month and this period is considered ideal for withdrawing from arbitrage funds.